Buy Me A Coffee

 35mm f/2 Summicron-M (version 1)

-• Without googles:
+• Without goggles:

 1. The first version is equipped with an infinity lock and is an 8-element formula125